fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2024-10-20-wezterm-session-management.md

 # Session management in Wezterm (without tmux)

-I've been using [Neovim](https://github.com/neovim/neovim) as my daily IDE/editor for a couple of years now.
+I've been using [Neovim](https://github.com/neovim/neovim) as my daily IDE/editor for a bit more than a year now.
 I've also been using [tmux](https://github.com/tmux/tmux) to manage sessions, first using [t-smart-tmux-session-manager](https://github.com/joshmedeski/t-smart-tmux-session-manager) and later [sesh](https://github.com/joshmedeski/sesh), which supersedes the